shotzi/iota_kidsFund/README.md

 # iota_kidsFund
-Pocket money management for kids
+Pocket money management for kids based on IOTA.

+# Feel free to copy the idea.

 # Motivation:

 We have 3 kids 10, 12 and 16 years old.
 In the past there was a lot of confusion about how much money the kids already spend and if they got their pocket money already.
-My wife tried to manage that in the past with putting notes into her mobile phone, but the kids did either manipulate the notes, discussed endlessly that they didn't get enough or that the notes where wrong.
+My wife tried to manage that in the past by putting notes into her mobile phone, but the kids did either manipulate the notes, discussed endlessly that they didn't get enough or just claimed that the notes where out of date.

 To make things even more complicate they transfered the money internally from one to another for different reasons.
 My wife than had to manage this transfer as well, which made things even worse.